platisd/cpp-shm-exercise/README.md

 * [shared_data.h](example/shared_data.h)
   * The data structure to share between the two processes

 It is up to you, to create a solution of high-enough quality that will handle the interprocess communication.
-The idea is that we end up with one or more libraries we can reuse.<br>
+The idea is that we end up with one or more libraries we can reuse.

+Some ideas on what your libraries can support include:
+* Transferring many kinds of images with different dimensions
+* Waiting until new data is written to shared memory by another process

-Sounds vague?
-Well, it is!<br>
+Sounds a bit vague?
+Well, it is!
+We expect you to get in touch if you would like to discuss further.
-We leave this open ended since we would like to see how you'd tackle the problem but if you would like to discuss some details with us, please feel free to get in touch.

 ## Things to keep in mind